OpenCrystalCaves/OpenCrystalCaves/README.md

 Currently the engine can:

 - Load sprite, item and level data.
+- Play through a few levels.
-- Main level and entering levels.
+- Some enemies, hazards and items.
-- Render items that, both behind and in front of the player, as well as animated items.
-- Move the player around, jumping, colliding with solid items and moving platforms.

 Features that are missing: